creatissimo/otto-market-api/README.md

   \"scope\": \"pumba-roles-app-portal partner email profile\" }
 ```
+#### Best-practice

+Use available tokens as long as possible before fetching a new `access_token`.
+In general new access_tokens should be fetched by using the `refresh_token`.
+Expiration date of token is indicated by the attribute `expires_in` for access_tokens and `refresh_expires_in` for refresh_tokens.
+Access tokens should only be fetched using username and password if the `refresh_token` has expired.

 ### Use refresh token
 The refresh token can be extracted from the <code